Skip to Content

 From this story, puttanesca came to be referenced all over Italy as a pasta sauce that was easy to cook, without frills or complicated preparation.

-The dish itself was considered a humble dish, made with common cupboard ingredients.
+Puttanesca is considered a humble dish, made with common Italian pantry ingredients.

-The dish itself was considered a humble dish, made with common cupboard ingredients.
-The sauce is typically made by combining anchovies, capers, olives, and optional ingredients like garlic, red pepper flakes, chile peppers, and tomatoes into a robustly flavored gravy.
+The sauce is typically made by combining anchovies, capers, olives, and optional ingredients like garlic, red pepper flakes, chile peppers, and tomatoes into a robustly flavored gravy or sauce.

 Within the different regions of Italy, a Sicilian version of this sauce has green peppers and one from Palermo has anchovies, raisins and olives.
 The most famous Neopolitan version has anchovies and oregano.